albuquerquefabio/albuquerquefabio/README.md

-- 👋 Hi, I’m @albuquerquefabio
+- 👋 Hi, I’m Fábio Albuquerque – @albuquerquefabio
-- 👀 I’m interested in ...
-- 🌱 I’m currently learning ...
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- I'm Web/JS dev since 2012 as professional.
+- I'm a huge fan of open source community and also i intend to share with then my knowledges.

 <!---
 albuquerquefabio/albuquerquefabio is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.